 Ian Clark has served as a member of our board of directors since January 2018.
 From 2010 to 2016, Mr. Clark served as the chief executive officer and head of North American commercial operations and was a member of the board of directors for Genentech, a member of the Roche Group.
 He joined Genentech in 2003 as senior vice president and general manager, BioOncology.
 In August 2005, he became senior vice president, commercial operations of Genentech.
 In January 2006, Mr. Clark became executive vice president, commercial operations of Genentech and became a member of its executive committee.
 Mr. Clark was named head of global product strategy and chief marketing officer of Roche in April 2009.
 Prior to joining Genentech, Mr. Clark held various positions of increasing responsibility at Novartis, Sanofi, Ivax and Searle, working in the USA, UK, Canada, Eastern Europe and France.
-Mr. Clark currently serves on the board of directors of Corvus Pharmaceuticals, Inc. (Nasdag: CRVS), Takeda Pharmaceutical Company Limited (NYSE: TAK), Olema Pharmaceuticals, Inc. (Nasdaq: OLMA), where he serves as chairman, and Guardant Health, Inc. (Nasdaq: GH), where he also serves as the lead independent director.
+Mr. Clark currently serves on the board of directors of Corvus Pharmaceuticals, Inc. (Nasdaq: CRVS), Takeda Pharmaceutical Company Limited (NYSE: TAK), Olema Pharmaceuticals, Inc. (Nasdaq: OLMA), where he serves as chairman, and Guardant Health, Inc. (Nasdaq: GH), where he also serves as the lead independent director.
 Mr. Clark serves as an advisor to KKR.
-Mr. Clark previously served on the board of directors of Agios Pharmaceuticals, Forty Seven, Inc., Shire plc, Kite Pharma, and TerraVia (formerly Solazyme).
+Mr. Clark previously served on the board of directors of the Biotechnology Industry Seven, Inc., Shire plc, Kite Pharma, and TerraVia (formerly Solazyme).
 He also previously served on the board of directors of the Biotechnology Industry Organization (BIO), as a member of the economic advisory council of the Federal Reserve Bank of San Francisco, as an operating partner of Blackstone Life Sciences, a private investment firm focusing on the life sciences sector and an operating unit within The Blackstone Group L.P., and as a member of the strategic priorities board of BioFulcrum, an initiative within the Gladstone Institutes.
 Mr. Clark received a B.S. and honorary doctorate in biological sciences from Southampton University in the United Kingdom.
-We believe Mr. Clark is qualified to serve on our board of directors because of his industry experience in the field in which we operate and his executive experience with companies in our industry.
+We believe Mr. Clark is qualified to serve